 Pressure Washing Proposal Template

 Pressure washing looks simple from the outside.
 Point the wand, pull the trigger, collect the check.
 But the proposals that win repeat business break down each surface by PSI setting, list chemical pre-treatments by name, and specify what soft washing means vs. high-pressure cleaning.
 Clients who've had someone etch their concrete or strip paint off their siding with too much pressure will pay more for a contractor who puts the technical details on paper.
+Typical residential jobs run $300-$700.
+Commercial contracts can run $1,000-$5,000+ depending on square footage and frequency.
+The difference between a $350 job and a $600 job for the same square footage often comes down to how detailed and credible the proposal looks.
 This template covers residential and commercial exterior cleaning.

 Sample Pressure Washing Proposal